jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_The First Philosophers: The Presocratics and Sophists_ by Robin Wakefield
+_Chapterhouse Dune_ by Frank Herbert
 _Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO

 On Deck:
 TBD

 ---
 Completed, most recent at the top:

+_The Dune Chronicles, 1-5_ by Frank Herbert
+_The First Philosophers: The Presocratics and Sophists_ by Robin Wakefield
 _Annihilation_, _Authority_, and _Acceptance_ by Jeff VanderMeer
 _Compendium on the Diaconate_, USSCB, Enzo Petrolino, Ed.
 _Theology of the Body Explained_ by Christopher West  (mostly completed)